-Adjustments to fair value of net assets acquired: Investment securities.....
-(15,727)Loans and leases.....
-(29,507) (14,900) Premises and equipment.....
-Mortgage servicing rights.....
-5,053 100,000 Core deposit intangible.....
-Goodwill.....
-455,804 Liabilities: Interest-bearing deposits.....
-(7, 132)Long-term borrowings.....
-(16,528)Deferred income taxes.....
-11,409 Other liabilities.....
-31,123 Assumed adjustments to fair value of net assets acquired..... \$ 481,851
+Adjustments to fair value of net

+assets acquired:

+Assets:

+Investment securities \$ (15 ,727)

+Loans and leases (29 ,507)

+Premises and equipment (14 ,900)

+Mortgage servicing rights 5 ,053

+Core deposit intangible 100 ,000

+Goodwill 455 ,804

+Liabilities:

+Interest-bearing deposits (7 ,132)

+Long-term borrowings (16 , 528)

+Deferred income taxes 11 , 409

+Other liabilities 31 , 123

+Assumed adjustments to fair value of

+net assets acquired \$ 481,851

-- (a) For pro forma purposes, 65% of the number of Keystone's shares outstanding as of May 16, 2000 has been used in the calculations.(b) The historical net assets acquired will be determined as of the - (b) The historical net assets acquired will be determined as of the effective date.
-The historical net assets, as adjusted, for Keystone as of the indicated date has been used in the pro forma calculations. - (2) The unaudited Pro Forma Condensed Combined Financial Information assumes the funding of the cash consideration is provided by liquidation of investment securities and issuance of subordinated debentures. - (3) Reflects the preliminary estimate of the adjustment to mark investment securities to market. - (4) Reflects the preliminary estimate of the adjustment to mark loans to market - (5) Reflects the preliminary estimate of the writedowns associated with duplicate facilities, equipment and other fixed assets of Keystone. - (6) Reflects the preliminary estimate of the adjustment to mark mortgage servicing rights and other assets to fair value. - (7) Reflects the preliminary estimate of the adjustment to mark interest-bearing deposits to market. - (8) Reflects the preliminary estimate of the adjustment to mark medium term notes and Federal Home Loan Bank ("FHLB") borrowings to market. - (9) Reflects the preliminary estimates of legal, accounting and investment bankers' fees associated with the merger, severance benefits associated with the elimination of duplicate employment positions at Keystone, the fair value for stock options and the estimated net tax liability associated with the adjustments to fair value of net assets acquired assuming an income tax rate of 39%. - (10) Reflects the issuance of 1,590,225 shares of M&T common stock with a market value of \$659,943,000 and the elimination of Keystone's March 31, 2000 equity of \$556,351,000. - (11) Represents preliminary estimates of core deposit intangible and goodwill.
+- (a) For pro forma purposes, 65% of the number of Keystone's shares - (b) The historical net assets acquired will be determined as of the effective date.
+The historical net assets, as adjusted, for Keystone as of the indicated date has been used in the pro forma calculations. - (2) The unaudited Pro Forma Condensed Combined Financial Information assumes the funding of the cash consideration is provided by liquidation of investment securities and issuance of subordinated debentures. - (3) Reflects the preliminary estimate of the adjustment to mark investment securities to market. - (4) Reflects the preliminary estimate of the adjustment to mark loans to market. - (5) Reflects the preliminary estimate of the writedowns associated with duplicate facilities, equipment and other fixed assets of Keystone. - (6) Reflects the preliminary estimate of the adjustment to mark mortgage servicing rights and other assets to fair value. - (7) Reflects the preliminary estimate of the adjustment to mark interest-bearing deposits to market. - (8) Reflects the preliminary estimate of the adjustment to mark medium term notes and Federal Home Loan Bank ("FHLB") borrowings to market. - (9) Reflects the preliminary estimates of legal, accounting and investment bankers' fees associated with the merger, severance benefits associated with the elimination of duplicate employment positions at Keystone, the fair value for stock options and the estimated net tax liability associated with the adjustments to fair value of net assets acquired assuming an income tax rate of 39%. - (10) Reflects the issuance of 1,590,225 shares of M&T common stock with a market value of \$659,943,000 and the elimination of Keystone's March 31, 2000 equity of \$556,351,000. - (11) Represents preliminary estimates of core deposit intangible and goodwill.
 Since the final determination of adjustments to assets and liabilities will be based upon fair values as of the effective date and after appraisals and evaluations are complete, the final amounts may differ from the estimates provided herein.